rajeshrinet/pystokes/pystokes/README.md

 Corresponding to each .pyx file, there is a .pxd file.
 A .pxd file contains declaration of cdef classes, methods, etc. It is essential when calling PyStokes from another Cython file.
 Read more: https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html

+## tests
+The folder tests contain unit testing framework for PyStokes